-Figure 14: Constitution Avenue and Anzac Parade - Indicative building height and form
+Figure 81: Constitution Avenue and Anzac Parade - Indicative building height and form

-Development should generally be constructed to the street boundary to define and enclose streets and create continuous street frontage while allowing variations in individual buildings and uses.
-Development on the northern side of Constitution Avenue will be set back a minimum of 6.5 metres from the block boundary.
+Constitution Avenue will be set back a minimum of 6.5 metres from the block boundary.

 Where buildings are required to be set back to achieve security stand-off distances, continuity of the building line should be reflected in the design of passive security measures (for example, building plinth walls on the street boundary).